J-Sanderson/100-days-of-code/log-round2.md

 **Today's Progress:** Put together some styling for the recipe box (and a cancel edit button I'd forgotten to add yesterday).
 Tried to expand my use of Sass with some mixins to kill repetitive code.
 After a morning of styling, I'm calling this one done.

 Next up is the Game of Life.
 [I'm kicking back with a video](https://www.youtube.com/watch?v=PM0_Er3SvFQ) and thinking of [requestAnimationFrame](https://css-tricks.com/using-requestanimationframe/).
+Seeing a lot of suggestions to use canvas, which is relatively new to me but may be worth a go.

 **Thoughts:** I still have my reservations about how much data is going back and forth... there's probably some repetitive code in there.
 Wishing I could do modules in Codepen, but overall really happy with the end result.